forax/civilizer/README.md

 ```

 Compared to a classical @NonNull, this one has some teeth, when declared on a parameter of a method, a nullcheck is done at each call.
 When declared on a field only non-null zero-default is enforced (because in the other case null is a valid default value when the field is not yet initialized).
-This behavior is i believe the same as in Kotlin.
+This behavior is I believe the same as in Kotlin.

 ## VMRewriter